 Figure 1.
-Map of Waiheke Island, Hauraki Gulf, showing principal sites used by northern New Zealand dotterels and other locations mentioned in the text normally show very high annual survival (Dowding 2020).
+Map of Waiheke Island, Hauraki Gulf, showing principal sites used by northern New Zealand dotterels and other locations mentioned in the text

+In spite of the large increase, there is some evidence that turnover of adults has been relatively high on Waiheke Island recently.
+Adult NNZD normally show very high annual survival (Dowding 2020).
 They also show high breeding-site fidelity, and the failure of a pair to return to their territory often means that one of them has died (Dowding & Chamberlin 1991).
 There were obvious losses of adults during the 2022/23 and 2023/24 seasons.
 The number of pairs at Church Bay fell from eight in